-For CDP dentists across Texas, summer means enjoying the full variety of everything our state has to offer.
+For CDP dentists across Texas, summer means enjoying the full variety of everything our state offers.
 What could be better than hiking, kayaking, or surfing to celebrate a Texan summer?
-For many of our dentists, summer also means a life-changing opportunity to provide volunteer dental support to underserved patients abroad.
-Our 2022 Humanitarian Aid trip to Mérida, Yucatán was another resounding success!
+For many CDP dentists, summer also means a life-changing opportunity to provide much-needed dental care to underserved communities abroad.
+Our 2022 humanitarian aid trip to Mérida, Yucatán, was another resounding success!

 Humanitarian Aid Trips Give Us the Chance to Live Our Values

-Community Dental Partners is an organization founded on 9 Pillars of Culture that guide the way we practice.
-We take principles like Compassion, Gratitude, and Humility very seriously.
-One of the best ways we can exercise those values is by providing care for patients who would otherwise have no way to access dental healthcare.
+CDP is an organization founded on 9 Pillars of Culture that guide the way we practice.
+We take principles like compassion, gratitude, and humility very seriously.
+One of the best ways to exercise those values is by providing care for patients who otherwise cannot access dental healthcare.

-Our Humanitarian Aid trip each year takes us to regions of the world where patients struggle to access healthcare including dentistry.
-Our trips have taken us to a variety of locations in Honduras and Mexico, but we try to focus consistently on the same few locations so that we can build deeper relationships with the patients and clinics in those areas over time.
+Our annual humanitarian aid trip takes us to regions where patients struggle to access healthcare, including dentistry.
+Our trips have brought us to various locations in Honduras and Mexico, but we focus consistently on the same few locations to build deeper relationships with the patients and clinics in those areas over time.
 That’s why we were eager to return to Mérida again this year!

-Dr. Gilbert Bautista, who will be joining CDP as a traveling doctor, put it like this: “Service to others, building strong relationships, and a commitment to do good.
+Dr. Gilbert Bautista, who will join CDP as a traveling doctor, said, “Service to others, building strong relationships, and a commitment to do good.
 This trip encompasses everything that CDP stands for and puts into perspective how fortunate I am.
-Our ability as doctors to impact the lives of those less fortunate like the people of Mérida is why I became a dentist and why I decided to join the CDP family.”
+Our ability as doctors to impact the lives of those less fortunate like the people of Mérida is why I became a dentist and decided to join the CDP family.”

-Mérida, Yucatán in Mexico has been a wonderful destination for our trips over the past few years.
-Like last year, our team provided much-needed dental healthcare to patients living in remote and impoverished areas in and around the city.
+Mérida, Yucatán in Mexico, has been a fantastic destination for our trips over the past few years.
+Like last year, our team provided much-needed dental healthcare to patients in remote and impoverished areas in and around the city.

 Mérida is the capital and largest city in Yucatán state.
 Not far from the Gulf of Mexico, its population of over one million people live a rich but polarized culture.
-While much of the city has enjoyed economic growth in the past several years and boasts museums, art galleries, and plenty of amenities, a significant portion of the populace lives in poverty.
-The sharp disparity between rich and poor in Mérida manifests in many ways, not least of which is the lack of access to dental care for its poorest citizens.
+The city has enjoyed economic growth in the past several years.
+It boasts museums, art galleries, and plenty of amenities.
+However, a significant portion of the populace lives in poverty.
+The sharp disparity between rich and poor in Mérida manifests in many ways, not least of which is the lack of dental care for its poorest citizens.